-Receive tasks are tasks which references a message.
-They are used to wait until a proper message is received.
+Receive tasks are tasks which reference a message; these are used to wait until a proper message is received.

-When a receive task is entered then a corresponding message subscription is created.
+When a receive task is entered, a corresponding message subscription is created.
 The process instance stops at this point and waits until the message is correlated.

-A message can published using one of the Zeebe clients.
-When the message is correlated, the receive task gets completed and the process instance continues.
+A message can be published using one of the Zeebe clients.
+When the message is correlated, the receive task is completed and the process instance continues.

-An alternative to receive tasks are message intermediate catch events which behaves the same but can be used together with event-based gateways.
+An alternative way to receive tasks are message intermediate catch events, which behave the same but can be used together with event-based gateways.